 Peace lily drooping because of disease

 Contacting a disease is a major reason for peace lily drooping.
-During summer the peace lily is generally presented with a disease called Cylindrocladium root rot. this can cause the leaves of the plant to change color and also droop.
+During summer the peace lily is generally presented with a disease called Cylindrocladium root rot.

 To know if your plant has contracted this disease, Check the roots of the plant.
 If they look wet, moldy, and soggy the plant is suffering from root rot.

 in order to reverse peace lily leaves drooping, remove the plant from the pot and empty all the old soil from around the roots.
 You can remove the parts of the plants that are at their worst.
 Then spray the roots with a suitable fungicide (These are generally available locally).